Use when margarita shoppers want a finished can rather than a bottle and mixer setup.

 A first pass before you compare every bottle on the shelf.

-For tequila, start by comparing Tequila Alternative, Zero Alcohol Mezcal, Agave Spirit Alternative.
+For tequila, start by comparing Desert Margarita, Mexican Agave Spirit, Non-Alcoholic Paloma.
 Open the bottle that sounds closest to your pour, then use reviews and ABV notes to avoid anything too sweet, too thin, or not strict enough for you.

 Use when smoke and lime are the reason you miss mezcal.